Fullmetal Alchemist: Merchandise

 Action figures, busts, and statues from the Fullmetal Alchemist anime and manga have been produced by toy companies, including Medicom and Southern Island.
 Medicom has created high end deluxe vinyl figures of the characters from the anime.
 These figures are exclusively distributed in the United States and UK by Southern Island.
 Southern Island released its own action figures of the main characters in 2007, and a 12" statuette was scheduled for release the same year.
 Southern Island has since gone bankrupt, putting the statuette's release in doubt.
 A trading card game was first published in 2005 in the United States by Joyride Entertainment.
-Since then, six expansions have been released.
-The card game was withdrawn on July 11, 2007.
+Six expansions have been released before the card game was withdrawn on July 11, 2007.
 Destineer released a Nintendo DS adaptation of the game on October 15, 2007.